Consider this snippet of code that we introduced in lesson 9.25 -- Introduction to standard library algorithms:

 One notable exception is that since C++14 we’re allowed to use auto

-for parameters (note: in C++20, regular functions will be able to use auto
+for parameters (note: in C++20, regular functions are able to use auto

 for parameters too).
 When a lambda has one or more auto